 Prospective graduate students

-Graduate (MS or PhD) Students- I will be accepting ~2 graduate students (fully funded via research assistantships) to begin Fall 2020.
+Graduate (MS or PhD) Students- I will be accepting 1-2 graduate students to begin Fall 2021.
 Graduate students should expect to conduct research along the major themes of the lab (see Research and Publications), although there is flexibility for grad students to design projects that best suit their interests.
 Potential study topics may include evolution of plant defense across climate gradients, influence of neighboring plants on herbivory rates and population dynamics, variation in the effectiveness of biocontrol insects on invasive plants, plant-soil-insect interactions, among others.

 Gainesville is a great place to live, with affordable cost of living, ample outdoor recreational opportunities, and more.
 UF has a very strong ecology program across many departments and recently ranked as one of the top universities in the world for ecology.